Welcome to Writing in the Sciences (WITS)

 Copyright

-Unless otherwise noted, all other images that appear on this site are copyright-free images that are free to distribute without attribution under the Pixabay license.
+Unless otherwise noted, all images that appear on this site are copyright-free and are free to distribute without attribution under the Pixabay license.

 The main content of this site is licensed under a Creative Commons Attribution – NonCommercial – Sharealike license, apart from specific sections that will have a separate license indicated.
 A Creative Commons Attribution- NonCommercial-Sharealike license means that others may build on or alter content when it is re-shared.
 The content must be only used for non-commercial purposes and the original work must be attributed to the content creators.
 Users must also license the new work under the same license.
 For more information about Creative Commons licensing.